leonklingele/tls13-spec/draft-ietf-tls-tls13.md

 client authentication is not available in the 0-RTT case.

 CertificateVerify
-: A signature over the value Hash(Handshake Context + Certificate)
+: A signature over the value Hash(Handshake Context + Certificate).

 Finished
 : A MAC over the value Hash(Handshake Context + Certificate + CertificateVerify)